 In addition, Catholics believe this is where the angel Gabriel appeared to Mary and announced she would conceive the son of God.
 Some other Christian religions believe differently.

 The Basilica, completed in 1969, replaces several previous churches.
 It is the largest Christian church in the Middle East.
 The enormous chapel is decorated with Madonnas from different countries.
 Next to it a domed building enshrines Mary’s childhood home.
 The dome is designed to look like an upside down white, flower representing Mary’s virginity.

 The Basilica is very modern.
 Its flat floor of patterned marble pieces creates an optical illusion of steps and the feeling of movement.
 The giant and marked concrete beams give the appearance of wood.
 And the eclectic mix of old and new make the basilica and interesting place to visit for more than its religious importance.

 Outside a Madonna Gallery, located under a covered walkway which wraps around the complex, is decorated with images of the Virgin Mary.
 The mosaic images come from countries all over the world, and it is interesting to see the creative and very different depictions.

 St Joseph’s Church, not as grand as the Basilica covers the carpentry shop of Joseph, Mary’s husband.
 We only spent a few minutes here as a very religious Spanish group was keen on worshiping.

 After our time in Nazareth and the Sea of Galilee, we carried on to the Mediterranean Coast to visit Haifa and Caesarea.
+While we were on a week long tour of Israel, there are many day trips available to these site from different base cities.
+Find other options at Viator or Get Your Guide.
 To be continued…ETB